119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 How and Where to Sell Your Old Car Online in Ontario

-Published on Jul 8, 2025 | Last updated Oct 16, 2025
+Published on Jul 8, 2025 | Last updated Mar 28, 2026

 It has never been easier to sell your car online in Ontario.
-Thanks to online platforms, it’s now easier to connect with buyers, compare prices and offers, and sell your car without leaving your house.
+Thanks to online platforms, it’s now easier to connect with buyers, compare prices and offers, and sell your car without leaving your home.
 However, selling a car online raises a few questions.
 Where do I start?
 What sites are popular in Ontario?
 What about paperwork?

 Things to Prepare Before Selling Your Car Online